azat-co/aws-intermediate/labs/4-codedeploy.md

 }
 ```

-Now add inline policy (different from trust policy above) from a file:
+Now add the inline policy (different from the trust policy we used before) from a file that I provide in `code`:

 ```
 aws iam put-role-policy --role-name CodePipelineServiceRole --policy-name CodePipelineServiceRoleNodeAppPolicy --policy-document file://codepipeline-role-inline-policy.json